hanruiyang1029-yhr/LostFoundApp9.1/README.md

 Project description:
-LostFoundApp is an Android mobile application developed in Android Studio using Java and SQLite.
-This application can help users report lost and found items, making it easier for the owners to retrieve their belongings.
+LostFoundApp9.1 is an Android application developed using Java, SQLite and Google Maps API in Android Studio.
+This program enables users to post lost items and announcements.

-User can:
-Create a lost or found advertisement
-View all lost and found items
-Filter items by category
-Upload an image
-View posting timestamps
-Delete an item after it is recovered

-Technologies Used:
-Java
+Features include posting lost or found advertisements, viewing information, filtering items by category, uploading items, conducting range searches using Google Maps, and displaying item locations on the map.

+It utilizes Java,
-SQLite Database
+SQLite database,
-Android Studio
+Android Studio,
-RecyclerView

-How to Run:
+RecyclerView,
+Google Maps API.

+Operation method:
-Open the project in Android Studio
+Open the project using Android Studio, synchronize the Gradle file, and click "run" to execute.
-Click Run

-Author:
-HanRui Yang
+Author: HanRui Yang
 s223871178